carbidegames/scheming-sun/doc/data-flow.md

 # Data Flow
 Player input data flows through the engine in the following path:
-- Front-end receives W key-press data from the OS
+- Client receives W key-press data from the OS
-- Front-end translates W into a "Move Forward" button change event
+- Client translates W into a "Move Forward" button change event
-- Front-end sends the event to the back-end
+- Client sends the event to the back-end
 - Back-end receives the event and switches the "Move Forward" state to true
 - As the back-end sends a frame of data to the server, it includes the "Move Forward" state